srf-storytellingdesk/00_srf-news-platform-mock/README.md

    (`{{ARTICLE_CONTENT}}`) and the top-media slot (`{{TOP_MEDIA_ELEMENT}}`).
 5. All stylesheets are merged into one `merged.css`, asset URLs are rewritten to the `/mock-assets/` prefix, and referenced fonts are fetched.
-6. The HTML is formatted with Prettier and written together with `mock.json`, which records the mount point's selector as `entryPointSelector` so a fork can find it without knowing the brand configs.
+6. The HTML is formatted with Prettier and written together with `mock.json`.

 No editorial text survives step 4 — the mocks carry chrome and layout only.